ALPLA's Sustainability Statement

 Our targets:

-• ALPLA commits to reduce the Lost Time Cases rate by 40% from 2023 to 2026.
+• ALPLA commits to reduce the Health & Safety Risk Level by 60% from 2024 to 2030.

 • ALPLA commits to achieve a retention rate (considering employee initiated leavings) of 89% by 2026.